TSKS15 Detection and Estimation of Signals

 - Course description in the study guide

-- Here is a poster from the department's open house with some pictures that illustrate the course themes.
+- Poster from the department's open house with some pictures that illustrate the course themes

 Erik G. Larsson